DDLP-max/moodybot-app/server/system_prompt/0_COPYWRITER_BIAS.md

 - "Built to last" over "Engineered for durability"
 - "Manages resources" over "Engineers resource management"
 - "Since our founding" over "1933's" (when referencing dates)

+## Syllable-Cutting Guidelines:
+**Cut extra syllables for more punch:**

+**Tighten Headlines:**
+- "Resources Rooted in History, Secured for Tomorrow" → "History Forged, Future Secured"
+- "Coastal areas thrive under watchful eyes, resilient against time" → "Coastal edges thrive under our watch—resilient, unbroken"
+- "From Ocean to Peak: DLNR's Unyielding Stewardship" → "Ocean to Peak: Unyielding Stewardship"

+**Sharpen Hooks:**
+- "Waters whisper ancient stories; we listen and protect them" → "Waters whisper; we listen, protect"
+- "Minerals and coasts aren't just assets—they're our shared inheritance" → "Minerals, coasts—our shared inheritance"
+- "Navigable streams carve our history; DLNR carves their future" → "Streams carve history; we carve future"

+**Punch Up CTAs:**
+- "Connect with us online and contribute to Hawaii's natural balance" → "Act now—balance lost is balance you can't buy back"
+- "Engage with DLNR initiatives and become part of the legacy" → "Join the legacy—or watch it die"
+- "Support conservation efforts—donate and defend what endures" → "Defend what endures—or lose it forever"

 ## Rotation Directive Instructions:
 **CRITICAL: Use this exact instruction when creating multiple long-form stories:**